 Biodiversity encompasses the different forms of life (plant and animal species, fungi, bacteria), the different habitats in which these species live (e.g. ecosystems such as forests or standing and flowing waters, etc.) and the genetic diversity within the species (e.g. subspecies, varieties, and breeds) (http://is.gd/iirae3).
-In this way, biodiversity encompasses life existing on earth in all its diversity and is thus also the basis and potential of all life processes and ecosystem services on our planet.
+In this way, biodiversity encompasses life existing on earth in all its diversity and is thus also the basis and potential of all life processes and ecosystem services on our planet (Lozan et al. 2016).
 Biodiversity is the result of "trial and error" in millions of years of evolution, recently additionally shaped by the influence of centuries to millennia of human use (hunting, gathering, clearing, agriculture, settlement, etc.).
 Biodiversity can be a measure of the originality and naturalness of ecosystems.
-Under extreme ecological conditions, however, a completely intact and pristine ecosystem can be species-poor, even if only specially adapted specialists can survive (Breckle 2000, 2006).
+Under extreme ecological conditions, however, a completely intact and pristine ecosystem can be species-poor, mainly if only specially adapted specialists can survive (Breckle 2000, 2006).
 In the case of very high diversity, the question of the regeneration of numerous species can usually not be answered.

 Life with its immense biodiversity is the only specific quality of our planet.
-All the more surprising is the fact that our knowledge of this biodiversity is shockingly low.
-About 1.8 million different living organisms have been scientifically recorded - but all projections show that at least 8.6 million, but probably far more than 10 million different species exist on Earth (Mora et al. 2011).
+All the more surprising is the fact that our knowledge of this biodiversity is shockingly low (Barthlott & Rafiqpoor 2016).
+About 1.8 million different living organisms have been scientifically recorded - but all projections show that at least 8 million, but probably far more than 10 million different species exist on Earth (Mora et al. 2011).

 Based on a rather conservative estimate of 10 million species, ◘ Fig. B-13 shows that the various large groups of organisms account for highly unequal shares of global biodiversity.
 The arthropods, shown in red, account for the largest proportion, with an estimated five million species.
 In addition to the approximately 1.8 million species, about 90% of all species are unknown.
-The most species-rich group within the arthropods are the insects (e.g. beetles, Hymenoptera, butterflies).
-Scientifically described ones alone are about 350,000 beetle species from 179 families: What a contrast to the conspicuous vertebrates (e.g. mammals, birds, reptiles), which comprise only about 62,000 species, but are quite well known already because of their body size (knowledge level over 83%) (Barthlott et al 2014).
+The most species-rich group within the arthropods are the insects (e.g. beetles, hymenopteres, butterflies).
+Scientifically described ones alone are about 350,000 beetle species from 179 families: What a contrast to the conspicuous vertebrates (e.g. mammals, birds, reptiles), which comprise only about 62,000 species, but are quite well known already because of their body size (knowledge level over 83%) (Barthlott et al. 2014).

 Terrestrial plants (higher plants or vascular plants, i.e. flowering plants, gymnosperms and ferns) are a relatively species-poor group, with an estimated 370,000 (Pim et al. 2014) species.
 But compared to insects, they are also large and conspicuous creatures that are also "sessile", i.e. do not run away: the trivial reason why the level of knowledge is very high at around 90% (► Fig. B-13).